rssnyder/discord-stock-ticker/README.md

 ## Self-Hosting - Binary

 [Click here](https://youtu.be/LhgCdtE8kmc) to watch a quick video tutorial on how to self-host these bots on linux.
+There is also an in depth written format [gist here](https://gist.github.com/rssnyder/55eb4e0b18cca399592a557e95b5547b).
+If you are familar with ansible, I have a [playbook here](https://github.com/rssnyder/isengard/blob/master/playbooks/discord-stock-ticker.yml).

 Pull down the latest release for your OS [here](https://github.com/rssnyder/discord-stock-ticker/releases).
 Extract.
 Run.